WeblateOrg/hosted/README.rst

 This first-party instance serves as a possible example of how to customize `Weblate <https://weblate.org/>`_, \
 but it is not made to adaptable for general use. \
-If you think something should be part of Weblate, please open an issue.
+If you think something should be part of Weblate, please do open an issue.